Skip to main content

 const entity = updatedMockDb.entities.EntityName.get(id);

-Where EntityName is the entity defined in the Schema
+Where EntityName is the entity defined in your Schema

 > createMockEvent